hclivess/videer/README.md

 FFmpeg is a superior command line video encoding tool.
 Videer serves as a GUI for it.

 ## Notice
-If you want to deinterlace AVC (x264) video, running Videer with `raw transcode first` and `ffms2` on is optimal.
+If you want to deinterlace AVC (x264) video of a `matroska` file, running Videer with `raw transcode first` and `ffms2` on is optimal.

 ## New features:
 - Multithreading using `SetFilterMTMode`